Defining a ProfileLikelihoodProblem

 0.0FunctionTarget

-FunctionTarget profiles functions of the parameters.
+FunctionTarget profiles functions of the parameters and can optionally carry labels for each function.
 While you can build FunctionTarget directly, most users prefer the convenience constructor on ProfileLikelihoodProblem, which accepts functions and bounds and constructs the target for you.
 See ProfileLikelihoodProblem interface.

 Fields